McSnipe97/medical-data-visualizer/README.md

 #### Data description

 The rows in the dataset represent patiets and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.
-You will use the dataset to exploring the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.
+We will use the dataset to exploring the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.

 File name: medical_examination.csv